Universal truth of operator statements via ideal membership: Applications

 \subsection{Diagram chases}

 Abelian categories form a special class of preadditive categories where kernels and cokernels of morphisms exist and have certain nice properties.
-They are very important structures providing a natural setting for homological algebra and have many applications in pure category theory and algebraic geometry.
-We refer to~\cite[Ch.~VIII]{ML13} for a textbook exposition and further details.
+They are very important structures providing a natural setting for homological algebra and have many applications in pure category theory and algebraic geometry, see, for example,~\cite[Ch.~VIII]{Mac13} for a textbook exposition and further details.
+In particular, many statements in homological algebra, for example, can be phrased as \emph{diagram lemmas} in abelian categories.
+Commonly, these diagram lemmas are proven using a technique called \emph{diagram chasing} and different approaches have been developed to automate such computations~\cite{Him20,Pos22}.
+The framework introduced in this paper encompasses the language of abelian categories and allows to automate proofs of diagram lemmas by computations with noncommutative polynomials.
+We note that this work is, thus far, still very much in its beginnings.

-The framework introduced in this paper encompasses the language of abelian categories.
-For example, the existence of the kernel $\ker(f)$ of a morphism $f \colon U \to V$ can be encoded via a constant symbol $\ker_f$ of sort $\sigma(\ker_f) = (k,u)$, for a new $k \in \ObS$, satisfying

-for all $w \in O$.
-Dually also the existence of the cokernel $\coker(f)$ can be encoded, and based on this, exact sequences and many other properties.

-A difficulty in the setting of abelian categories is that certain axioms, like the existence of all kernels and cokernels, lead to infinitely many formulas.
-Finding a suitable finite subset of these formulas to add to a statement that we want to prove, is not an easy task.
-Nevertheless, we were able to extend Procedure~\ref{algo semantic consequence} so that many well-known diagram lemmas, whose proofs usually require tedious diagram chasing, can now be proven fully automatically -- including choosing the right axioms to add to the statement and finding the correct instantiations.
-For illustrative purposes, we briefly discuss the following statement, known as \emph{Five lemma}~\cite[Lem.~VIII.4]{ML13}.
-More details on this example and further examples, including the \emph{Snake lemma}~\cite[Lem.~VIII.5]{ML13}, will be provided in a forthcoming paper.
+For example, a very central property that regularly appears in diagram lemmas is that of a sequence $U \xrightarrow{f} V \xrightarrow{g} W$ of morphisms $f\colon U \to V$ and $g \colon V \to W$ being \emph{exact}.
+This property can be expressed in terms of the language of our framework by exploiting, for example, the characterisation below.
+For a proof of this fact and for characterisations of further classical properties, we refer to~\cite[Prop.~7.3.2]{Hof23}.